michu2k/Accordion/README.md

 # Accordion
 Very light and simple module.
 With the module you can create accordion on your website, useful for creating FAQ lists.
-It only need jQuery and little CSS.

 ## Version
-v1.2.0
+v2.0.0

 ## Usage